Back in March 2015, I had asked new Afford Anything subscribers to answer two questions:

 - The hustler option: Buy or launch your own business.

 - The awesome option: Rental properties.
 If you want cash flow and passive income, this is where it’s at.
 (Interested in learning more about real estate investing?
-Join my early-bird VIP List for special announcements about my new rental property investing course, coming up later this year.)
+Join my early-bird VIP List for special announcements about my new rental property investing course, launching soon.)

 Wow.
 You made it to the end of this article.